 What should I do then?

-As emphasized in The Strawberry Startup, you need to write a business plan that works, and that includes some basic knowledge of a profit/loss forecast and a simple cash flow analysis.
+This includes some basic knowledge of a profit/loss forecast and a simple cash flow analysis.
 (Learn how to write effective business plans here)

 It is always useful to jot your thoughts down to allow for better clarity, such as knowing when your business is running out of cash and hence the need to raise funds or increase revenue arises.